andyli/jQueryExternForHaxe/README.md

 # NOTICE

-Part of jQueryExtern is being merged back to the Haxe std lib, resulting in a [new extern](https://github.com/HaxeFoundation/haxe/issues/4377) in the Haxe std lib.
-If you're using Haxe 3.3+, you should switch to the new std extern.
-You may checkout the [haxe3.3 branch of jQueryExtern](https://github.com/andyli/jQueryExternForHaxe/tree/haxe3.3), which is a drop-in replacement to the new std extern with advanced functionalities.
+If you're using Haxe 3.3+, you should switch to the new std extern available in the standard library (`js.jquery.*`).
+You may checkout the [master branch of jQueryExtern](https://github.com/andyli/jQueryExternForHaxe/tree/master), which is a drop-in replacement to the new std extern with advanced functionalities.

 ------------------------